 3. Bus scams

-There are two most common types of this scum that mostly happen in Thailand and Cambodia.
+There are two most common types of this scam that mostly happen in Thailand and Cambodia.
 When crossing the border between Thailand and Cambodia, the bus driver might drive slowly on purpose till the border is closed or ferry boats stopped running (if you’re crossing by boat).
 So we have to stop the bus and rest till the border opens again.
 And surely it’s a coincidence that one of his friends has a guesthouse close to the border crossing.

 The second scam involves VIP tickets.
 The tellers at most bus station try to pitch the VIP tickets to foreigners.
 And that’s fine.
 The thing is most of the time, the VIP bus gets broken and you’re stuck in the regular bus instead, without getting a refund of the price difference.

 Solution: There’s not much to do about the first one I guess.
-Regarding the second one, I always rejected the offer to buy VIP bus tickets and I always travelled by the normal bus.
+Regarding the second one, I always rejected the offer to buy VIP bus tickets and I always traveled by the normal bus.
 Most of the times, the buses were quite decent.

 4. The scooter thief

-This is a very common thing in cities like Delhi and Ho Chi Minh City.
+This is a very common thing in cities like Hanoi and Ho Chi Minh City.
 I have seen people getting their phones stolen like this on several occasions.
 The thieves pass by you on a scooter while you’re talking on your phone and they take away your phone bag.
 They are obviously much faster than you and you can’t do anything about it.
 Needless to say, finding the thief in these urban jungles is close to impossible.

 Solution: I know you must have heard this a million times before, but take care of your things.
 Hold your bag firm and avoid speaking on your phone when you’re walking down on the main roads.